 What is a business bank account?

-Types of business accounts
+3 types of business accounts to consider

-Business transaction account
+Business checking account

 Business savings account

-Business term deposit
+Business certificate of deposit

 Opening a business bank account